firemodels/smv/Verification/README.md

 ##  Smokeview Verification

 The smv/Verification/Visualization and smv/Verification/WUI directories contain FDS input files that are run by smokebot to verify visualization results of cases run by FDS.
-The smokebot script is contained in in the [bot/Smokebot](https://github.com/firemodels/bot/tree/master/Smokebot) directory in the bot repo.
+The smokebot script is contained in the [bot/Smokebot](https://github.com/firemodels/bot/tree/master/Smokebot) directory in the bot repo.

 ### Introduction